Makav3li94/glxinterface/blog.md

         alignItems="flex-end"
       >
         <p>
-          Clearmatics Autonity Uniswap | Get AUT for use in the bakerloo testnet{" "}
+          Clearmatics GLX Swap | Get AUT for use in the bakerloo testnet{" "}
           <a href="https://faucet.bakerloo.autonity.network/">here</a>
         </p>
       </Grid>